-One very important section of the Bluepark CMS that people often miss is the Order in Progress area which sits within the Orders menu, just under the Order Manager.
+One very important section of the Bluepark admin panel that people often miss is the Unfinished Orders area which sits within the Orders menu, just under the Order Manager.
 This section is exactly what it says, in here you will see orders that are currently in progress, i.e. not yet completed.
 In the Bluepark system a completed order means that the customer has reached the very last checkout page which thanks the customer for their order.
 If they haven't reached this page it could either be because the customer is still in the process of placing the order or they have started the order but have abandoned it for some reason.

 According to a study done by the Baymard Institute, who perform research studies on e-commerce usability, the average checkout abandonment rate for ecommerce websites has consistently stayed above 68% over the past 4 years.
 There are several reasons why a customer may add items to their basket but never actually complete their order and these include the following:

-If a customer starts going through the checkout but doesn't complete their order for any of the reasons above their order will appear within Orders in Progress in your CMS.
-However, there is one other reason and that is the payment processor, particularly if you are using an off-site one such as PayPal standard or Sagepay Server.
+If a customer starts going through the checkout but doesn't complete their order for any of the reasons above their order will appear within Unfinished Orders in your admin panel.
+However, there is one other reason and that is the payment processor, particularly if you are using an off-site one such as PayPal standard or Opayo Server.

 If there is any break in communication between the off-site payment processor and your website then the customer won't be returned to the final page of checkout and the order will not be completed.
 This can happen for many reasons such as the customer's broadband briefly dipping out, the customer shutting the browser window too early or the payment processor's server momentarily disconnecting.